EmadYaY/Mechatronics-2/final-led-by hand.md

    - We create an instance of the `HandDetector` class with specific parameters to detect hands in the video feed.

 3. **Accessing Webcam Feed:**
-   - Our program establishes a connection to the webcam to capture live video frames.
+   - Our program connects to the webcam to capture live video frames.

 4. **Processing Video Feed:**
-   - We enter an infinite loop to continuously process frames from the webcam.
+   - We enter an infinite loop to process frames from the webcam continuously.
    - Each frame is read from the video feed, and we correct for the mirror effect by flipping the frame horizontally.

 5. **Hand Detection:**